AThraen/HackYourFuture.NETMasterClass/Week3/Exercises3.md

 If you chose to run without debugging in the previous step, you should just be able to save this file and refresh your browser to see the changes.

 See sample code [here](Solution/ThirtyOne/ThirtyOne.Web/Views/Home/Index.cshtml).

+**NOTE: Mac Users**
+When you are editing razor views in web projects, they usually automatically so you can refresh your browser instantly to see the result.
+However, it appears that it doesn't work quite like that on a Mac.
+To achieve the same result, you have to take these 2 steps:
+1. Add Microsoft.AspNetCore.Mvc.Razor.RuntimeCompilation NuGet package to the project
+2. Add the following in Startup.cs, ConfigureServices method: ```services.AddControllersWithViews().AddRazorRuntimeCompilation();```

 ### Game model update